ronin-rb/ronin-rb.github.io/site/resources/hack_this_zine_8.md

 ## Using Overlays
-Overlays, like all other parts of the Ronin framework, can either be used from the Ronin Console or from a standalone script.
-After an overlay is installed in your environment and the Ronin Console is loaded the Overlay Cache will be loaded with all of the overlays installed on your system.
+Overlays, like all other parts of the Ronin framework, can either be used from the Ronin Ruby Console or from a standalone script.
+After an overlay is installed in your environment and the Ronin Ruby Console is loaded the Overlay Cache will be loaded with all of the overlays installed on your system.

     ronin>> Platform.overlays.names
     => ["postmodern-overlay"]